Al-Qaria: Placement and coherence with other surahs

-The surahs of the Qur'an are not haphazardly compiled as is generally thought.
-They have been arranged in a specific order by the Almighty, and like the arrangement of the verses within a surah, the arrangement of the surahs within the Qur'an is very apt and meaningful with relation to the topic they discuss.
+Some Islamic scholars argue that the surahs of the Qur’an follow a deliberate arrangement reflecting thematic coherence.
+This view is disputed by others, who see the current order as historically derived rather than systematic.
 In a nutshell, as per this arrangement, the Qur'an is divided in seven distinct groups and the surahs within each group occur in pairs.
 This pairing of the surahs is on the basis of the topics discussed, and each member of a pair has a complementary relation with one another.
 Some surahs are an exception to this scheme like Surah Fatihah, which is like an introduction to the whole Qur'an.
 Some other surahs have come as an appendix or as a conclusion of a group.
 The idea of textual relation between the verses of a chapter has been discussed under various titles such as nazm and munasabah in non-English literature and coherence, text relations, intertextuality, and unity in English literature.
 Hamiduddin Farahi, an Islamic scholar of the Indian subcontinent, is known for his work on the concept of nazm, or coherence, in the Quran.
 Fakhruddin al-Razi (died 1209 CE), Zarkashi (died 1392) and several other classical as well as contemporary Quranic scholars have contributed to the studies.

 This surah belongs to the seventh and final group of surahs, which starts from Surah Al-Mulk (67) and runs to the end of the Quran.
 The theme of the seventh group is to warn the leadership of the Quraysh of the consequences of the Hereafter, to communicate the truth to them to the extent that they are left with no excuse to deny it, and, as a result, to warn them of a severe punishment, and to give glad tidings to Muhammad of the dominance of his religion in the Arabian peninsula.
 Briefly, this can be stated as delivering warning and glad tidings.